LukeSupan/pong-unity-test/README.md

 # UnityTest

+A test dupe of Pong made in Unity.
+Created to get a solid foundation with important elements of Unity after my group project Epoch.

 Started: 4/26/2025

-A test game made in Unity, getting more experience with Unity after making Epoch before making my ideas.

 Completed: 5/7/2025

 The game includes: